learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Prompt_Engineering.md

-## Introduction to Prompt Engineering with LLAMA2 on VertexAI
+## Introduction to Prompt Engineering

-Prompt engineering is an art and science of designing input queries (prompts) to generate the desired output from language models like LLAMA2 on VertexAI.
+Prompt engineering is the art and science of designing input queries (prompts) to generate the desired output from language models like PaLM2 and GPT.
 The quality of the output is directly influenced by how well the prompt is structured, making this skill vital for those utilizing language models in their applications.

 When structuring prompts, it is crucial to consider clarity, context, and specificity.
 A well-engineered prompt should be clear and concise, providing enough context to guide the model towards the intended output without being overly specific, which may limit the model's creativity or lead to biased responses.

 ## Steps for Structuring Highly-Effective Prompts